DeloitteAU/react-habitat-redux/readme.md

 export default new MyApp();
 ```

+## TypeScript users please note
+We are using Babel to transpile our code which wraps our modules in a "fake" module with a `default` property.
+TypeScript doesn't do any of the `default` wire up magic ([see here for more details](https://github.com/Microsoft/TypeScript/issues/2242#issuecomment-83694181)).

+So in order for TypeScript to consume our modules you will need to:

+* Change `ReactHabitat.Bootstrapper` for `ReactHabitat.default.Bootstrapper`; and
+* Change `ReactHabitatRedux.Container` for `ReactHabitatRedux.default.Container`

 ## Who is Deloitte Digital?

 **Part Business.
 Part Creative.
 Part Technology.
 One hundred per cent digital.**